2018 Hubert H. Humphrey Fellows

 Luisa Trujillo Cordova was born in Quito, Ecuador.
 As a child, she was encouraged by her grandparents to investigate the lives of plants and animals.
 She studied biology at the Central University of Ecuador, working part time at the National Herbarium of Ecuador as an assistant researcher.
 The World Wildlife Fund (WWF) gave her a fellowship for graduate study at the Center for Agriculture and Tropical Higher Education (CATIE) in forest management and biodiversity conservation.
 Specializing in agroforestry, she has worked to modernize cacao farming in Bolivia and has worked with small farmers and organizations from Costa Rica, Nicaragua, Guatemala, and Ecuador to implement sustainable agroforestry systems.
 She has also worked for Nestlé R&D France to coordinate its cacao and coffee experimental farms.
 Currently she is working with the Ministry of Agriculture on a project in the Ecuadorian Amazonia to recover degraded lands and promote native species.
 Her future goal is to help farmers utilize crops that promote sustainable agroforestry systems, eliminating deforestation and creating new Amazonian products for national and international markets.

 Jenny Urrutia Viveros, who was born in Temuco, Chile, graduated as a history, geography and civic education teacher from the University of the Frontera in 2003.
 In 2007, she obtained her master’s degree in Human Development.
 Jenny started her career as a teacher.
 From 2003 to 2007, she worked as the regional literacy coordinator leading an innovative program in her region which was aimed at improving the education and skills of young people and adults in Chile.
-Currently she works as a technical pedagogical supervisor where she promotes educational policies and the development of management skills with a focus on improving learning through pedagogical reflection with school leaders.
+Currently she works as a technical pedagogical supervisor in the Ministry of Education where she promotes educational policies and the development of management skills with a focus on improving learning through pedagogical reflection with school leaders.
 Jenny’s interest in knowing and learning new and innovative educational strategies and strengthening her abilities to improve the quality of education in her country motivated her to participate in the Hubert Humphrey Fellowship Program.